Skip to content

 ORDER BY avg_accuracy DESC;

-Exercise 3: Count experiments per batch size:
+Count experiments per batch size:

-SELECT batch_size, COUNT(*) as num_experiments
+SELECT batch_size, COUNT(*) AS num_experiments

 FROM experiments